The fastest wavelength measurement for optical transceiver testing

 A Fizeau etalon design is used to generate a spatial interferogram that is detected by a fast InGaAs photodetector array.
-Using an on-board digital signal processor, the interferometric data to wavelength.
+An on-board digital signal processor quickly converts the interferometric data to wavelength.
 Because this calculation is done within the instrument, a sustained measurement rate of 1 kHz is achieved.

 Designed for convenience, built to last

-Operation of the 828 High-Speed Optical Wavelength Meter is straightforward.
+Operation of the 828 Optical Wavelength Meter is straightforward.

 The optical signal enters the model 828 through an FC (UPC or APC) fiber-optic connector on the front panel.
 The system’s high sensitivity results in an input power requirement as low as -40 dBm (0.1 µW).
 Automatic attenuation instantly adjusts the signal for optimum performance.

-A convenient touch-screen display, located on the front panel, controls the 828 system and displays the measured wavelength and power.
-The measurement information can also be sent to a PC using a variety of interface options that satisfy virtually any test application.
+A convenient touch-screen display on the instrument's front panel controls the 828 system and reports the measured wavelength and power.
+The measurement data can also be sent to a PC using a variety of interface options that satisfy virtually any test application.

-An RS-422 serial interface is available for data streaming that can be triggered internally by the instrument itself or with a user-supplied signal.
+An RS-422 serial interface is available for data streaming that can be triggered by the instrument itself or with a user-supplied signal.
 As many as one million measurements can be stored to an internal data buffer for analysis at a later time.
 Or, interfacing can be done via a library of SCPI commands using a standard USB or Ethernet interface, or an optional GPIB interface.

-The rugged design of the 828 High-Speed Optical Wavelength Meter provides long-term reliable operation, backed by a five-year warranty on all parts and labor.
+The rugged design of the 828 Optical Wavelength Meter provides long-term reliable operation that is backed by a five-year warranty covering all parts and labor.